Risk Governance

 Risk Management Academy

-TSMC Risk Management Academy was established to raise risk awareness and competency across the Company.
-A series of tailored risk management programs e.g. trainings, exercises, conferences, workshops are rolled out on a regular and ongoing basis to equip all level of employees with risk management knowledge and to foster a risk-aware mindset, to manage risks effectively and timely.
+TSMC Risk Management Academy was established to raise risk awareness and competency across the company.
+In addition to training on regulatory changes, a series of tailored risk management programs such as trainings, exercises, conferences, and workshops are rolled out on a regular and ongoing basis to equip employees at all levels with risk management knowledge and to foster a risk-aware mindset, enabling them to manage risks timely and effectively.

-Risk Management Initiatives implemented in 2024 & key enhancements in 2025, reported to the Audit and Risk Committee, are summarized below:
+Risk Management Initiatives implemented in 2025 & key enhancements in 2026 are summarized below: